 There are many reasons why children might be removed from the school roll, from moving home to permanent exclusion following disciplinary action.
 In recent years, however, concerns have been raised about children leaving the school roll for other reasons, for example to ‘game’ the school performance system, or to relieve financial pressure on schools.
 Children who are removed from school for these reasons, perhaps through exclusions or parents withdrawing them from school for home education, are commonly said to be ‘off-rolled’.

-Off-rolling of this kind is difficult to measure, as it takes place through legitimate channels – for example, pupils may be excluded according to the law, and parents have the right to home educate their child if they wish to do so.
-Rising exclusion numbers, particularly towards the end of schooling, as well as concerns raised from within the school system, have alerted Ofsted and the Office of the School Adjudicator, as well as the Government, to off-rolling as a problem.
+Off-rolling of this kind is difficult to measure, as it takes place through legitimate channels – pupils may be excluded according to the law, and parents have the right to home educate their child if they wish to do so.
+Rising exclusion numbers, particularly towards the end of schooling, as well as concerns raised from within the school system, have alerted Ofsted, the Office of the School Adjudicator, and the Children’s Commissioner for England, as well as the Government, to off-rolling as a problem.

 The suggested reasons behind a potential rise in off-rolling include: